 Try an adapter/converter like this one.

 Don’t leave home without your passport, insurance card, and medical cards.
 Ensure you pack the documents in a bag you will not forget.
 There are cases where people have traveled only to end up at the airport without important travel documents.
 The issue can delay you for no good reason.
 As a form of self-care, you need the medical and travel insurance cards with you.

 You really also should make copies of your passport, and keep it in a safe and separate place, just in case.

 Gone are the days of having to travel with a ton of cash on you.
 Today, more places in the world take credit card than have ever before, and paying using a credit card does make things easier — especially if you have a card that doesn’t charge you foreign transaction fees.
 Also, please bring more than one card that can be used as a debit card, just in case.
 I have traveled with several friends who only brought one card for one account, and even though they called their bank in advance, they were not able to pull money from ATMs and it put a strain on everyone else.

 With the pandemic, wet wipes and hand sanitizers are even more necessary, and you’ll want to bring them with you wherever you go.
 Honestly, it’s just easier a lot of times to use hand sanitizer when the bathrooms you’re using don’t have soap.

 6. Sarong or fast towel

 It’s always a good idea to check the travel information about the place you intend to visit before you get there.
 But even if you’re not heading to a beach locale, I guarantee there will be an opportunity for you to get in the water, and you will want something to dry off with.
 Sarongs, or even long scarves, can double as a drying device, and can also be bundled up and used as a pillow when you want to sleep on a bus.
-If you’re staying in hostels, most places will charge you extra for towel rental, and you can avoid those fees by bringing either a quick drying towel or a sarong.
+If you’re staying in hostels, most places will charge you extra for towel rental, and you can avoid those fees by bringing either a quick drying White Cotton Towel.